National Wetland Condition Assessment:

 • Virginia Institute of Marine Sciences

 Disclaimer.
 This report provides information on the quality of the nation’s wetlands.
-It does not impose legally binding requirements on EPA, states, tribes, other regulatory authorities, or the regulated community.
+It does not impose legally binding requirements on the EPA, states, Tribes, other regulatory authorities or the regulated community.
 This document does not confer legal rights or impose legal obligations upon any member of the public.
 This document does not constitute a regulation, nor does it change or substitute for any Clean Water Act provision or EPA regulation.
-EPA could update this document as new information becomes available.
-EPA and its employees do not endorse any products, services, or enterprises.
+The EPA could update this document as new information becomes available.
+The EPA and its employees do not endorse any products, services or enterprises.
 Mention of trade names or commercial products in this document does not constitute an endorsement or recommendation for use.